MirHub/ACME-Corp/README.md

 2. MongoDB
 3. Angular
 4. Bootstrap
-and few others that will be installed using > npm install
+and few others that will be installed using command in the project directory
+> npm install

+# Compile & Run:
 Node js:
-1. Install dependencies > npm install
-2. Run the server in one terminal by > node server/index.js
+1. Run the server in one terminal
+> node server/index.js

 Angluar:
-1. Build angular project by > npm start
+1. Build angular project in another terminal
+> npm start
 2. In the browser go to : localhost:4200

 Note: Angular is running at port 4200 and express server is running at port 3000